BYU-ITC-210/BYU-ITC-210.github.io/HW7-HTTP.md

 Get into your web browser's developer tools, select the Network tab, and start recording.

-* Do NOT use Chrome, you will not be able to answer all of the questions using Chrome
-* Open your browser (FireFox)
+* Open your browser (FireFox, Chrome, or Edge.)
 * Open developer tools (upper-right menu ➜ More Tools ➜ Web Developer Tools, or F12, or right-click ➜ Inspect)
 * Select the Network tab.
 (It may be hidden behind the `»` symbol.)
 * Make sure the filter is set to `All`.
 * Recording should start automatically.
 See that the dot at the left of the button bar is red (and not black).
-* It should look like this:
+* It should look something like this:

 ![Image of the network tab area](images/developer-tools-network.png)

 ### 2. View the general information

-Browse to [https://itc.byu.edu](https://itc.byu.edu) and select the request for the page itself.
-Look in the `general` section of the report.
+Browse to [https://www.byu.edu](https://www.byu.edu) and select the request for the page itself.
+Look in the `general` or `headers` section of the report.

 * The page may be in your cache if you've visited the site recently.
 To be sure to view the full HTTP transaction, click the clear button next to the record button (to clear your capture) and then force-refresh the page. (`ctrl-F5` or hold `ctrl` and click the refresh button).
 * The page request (for the HTML) should be the first one in the list.
-Its name should be "itc.byu.edu".
+Its name should be "www.byu.edu".
 Click on that name to view the detail.
 Then click on the `headers` tab to the right to view the request and response details.

 <p>
 <div class="question">What URL was requested?</div>